 Manga & Anime

 - One Piece features this in the final moments of Luffy's battle with Arlong.
 Luffy recognizes that the building they're fighting in has been Nami's jail cell, and resolves to destroy it.
 As an added bonus, he does so by smashing Arlong through the floors of the tower, destroying Arlong Park and knocking Arlong totally unconscious.

 - In Mobile Suit Gundam 00, enhanced human Allehjah goes back and destroys the lab were he was raised and experimented on.

-- Code Geass: This is definitely Lelouch's motivation.
+- Code Geass: This is definitely Lelouch's motivation for fighting against Britannia.
 He was born and raised in an aristocratic, totalitarian empire, which gets its kicks from invading other countries and subjugating them to their will.
-They don't really care about what happens to its inhabitants, either, or seemingly to his own mother when she's brutally murdered and his sister crippled, so when he gets a chance to disrupt things and wreck their shit he very much enjoys it.
+His father the Emperor didn't really care about what happens to its inhabitants, either, or seemingly to his own mother when she's brutally murdered and his sister crippled, so when he gets a chance to disrupt things and wreck their shit he very much enjoys it.

 - In Forrest Gump, Jenny throws rocks at her now abandoned childhood home, where she lived with her "very loving" father.
 After she dies, Forrest, in another moment of adorable misunderstanding, has the house bulldozed.

 - In the movie Splice the female main character Elsa burns down the cellar where she lived with her abusive mother.